PaigeSpiller/Credit_Risk_Analysis/README.md

 #### * low risk recall: 94%

 ## Summary:
-#### The ability for a model to predict the high risk customers is the most important factor when assesing performancere of the models.
+#### The ability for a model to predict the high risk customers is the most important factor when assesing performance of the models.
 #### Based on these factors, the best perfoming model was the easy ensemble AdaBoost classifier.
 This model is the recommended model to use for determining high risk and low risk customers.